-Sporting a wealth of good restaurants, cafes and gelaterias, here you can easily spend a couple of hours just strolling around, watching the local architecture and stopping for a good gelato (Otaleg, Fiordiluna or Fatamorgana are my suggestions!).
+Sporting a wealth of good restaurants, cafes and gelaterias, here you can easily spend a couple of hours just strolling around, watching the local architecture, and stopping for a good gelato (Otaleg, Fiordiluna, and Fatamorgana are my suggestions!).

 Renovated a few times in the centuries, it displays wonderful mosaics both inside and on the facade by Pietro Cavallini from the 13th century.

 Visit Villa Farnesina and Raphael’s frescoes